x-govuk/govuk-design-history-template/app/posts/2020-01-01-divide-a-design-history-into-different-sections.md

    {% endraw %}

-   The label appearing after `date: collections.` needs to match the tag you added to the JSON file for the section.
-This tells the index page which set of posts to list.
+   The value for `pagination.data` should use the collection created by the tag you added to the JSON file for the section.
+This tells the index page which posts to list.
+For example, if your tag is `support-interface`, the value for `pagination.data` would be `collections.support-interface`.

    You do not need to add any body content, but if you do, this will appear above the list of posts in this section.